A biography may come in any shape or size.

 That doesn’t necessarily make it a cretin.

-general.
-It certainly seems that way to me,
+It seems that way to me, in any cases.
+But

-od to prove that lies are just fine.
-What’s
+ass to prove that lies are ubiquitous and maybe

-of my primary rules for living a longer and
+comes one of my primary rules for living a

-healthier life: just don’t make it a problem.
+healthier life: just don’t make the lies the

-way to slip into any day whatever, as
+way to slip into any day whatsoever: have

-if they to simply roll like water off a
+them simply roll like water off a duck’s

-duck’s back.
-So the next time you have
+back.
+So the next time you have the

 when beginning any type of engagement, be